anthonywong611/SF-Transactions-Modeling/README.md

       2.2.2 - Establish a trust relationship between AWS and Transfer Family 2.2.1 - Attach managed policies for Transfer Family to work with S3
 3. Set up an SFTP server with Transfer Family
-   3.1 - Create (if not exists) a CloudWatch role
+   3.1 - Store data in S3 as domain
    3.2 - Submit the SSH private key content
 4. Create a user to attach to the server
    4.1 - Attach the Transfer Family role to the user